Maritime security operations

 Maritime security operations (MSO) are the actions of modern naval forces to "combat sea-based terrorism and other illegal activities, such as hijacking, piracy, and slavery, also known as human trafficking."
 Ships assigned to such operations may also assist seafaring vessels in distress.
 These activities are part of an overall category of activities which fall short of open warfare called military operations other than war (MOOTW).
 MSO also involve the marine environmental protection, creating a safer and clean environment.

-The United States Coast Guard, along with several other agencies such as Navy, Maritime Administration, the Department of Transportation, the Environmental Protection Agency, and the Federal Maritime Commission are American agencies that have a role in the regulation of U.S ports.
+The United States Coast Guard, along with several other agencies such as Navy, Maritime Administration, the Department of Transportation, the Environmental Protection Agency, and the Federal Maritime Commission are American agencies that have a role in the regulation of U.S. ports.
 Their mission is to create a safer and reliable international ocean transportation system, to protect the public from any unfair and deceiving practice.

 A primary component of MSO requires inspections and, at times, forced boardings of vessels at sea.
 These actions are called visit, board, search, and seizure (VBSS).
 Also arrests and VBSS of ships which may have been sighted (via lookouts) from a distance to be underway and not responding to communications made to her or may have some form of smaller attached crafts which may be seen to be used as other means to attack larger crafts.

 Who

 Maritime Security Operations are conducted by many international navies, coastguards and border forces.

 In the United States there are two major naval forces that conduct such operations; the United States Coast Guard and the United States Navy.
 Although they both have very distinct jobs from one another, one of their major jobs is to be able to provide security operations.

-The U.S Coast Guard is a branch of the United States Armed Forces, they have eleven official missions.
+The U.S. Coast Guard is a branch of the United States Armed Forces, they have eleven official missions.
 Their role is to provide port & waterway security, drug interdiction, search and rescue, marine environment protection, ICE operations, aids to navigation, living marine recourses, marine safety, defense readiness, law enforcement and migrant interdiction along with several other missions.
 Overall, their role is to provide a safer maritime industry.

-Along with the U.S Coast Guard, the U.S Navy is also another branch if the Unites Stated Armed forces.
-Unlike the Coast Guard, the Navy is a projection of force in areas beyond the U.S shores.
+Along with the U.S. Coast Guard, the U.S. Navy is also another branch of the United States Armed Forces.
+Unlike the Coast Guard, the Navy is a projection of force in areas beyond the U.S. shores.
 Their operations go beyond the shores; they provide aid to military out on the sea, carry troops to other countries, strategic plans for attacks and protect the sea lanes.